-Table 4 also shows that crowding and doubling-up behave differently in each of the counties.
+Table 4 also shows that crowding and doublingup behave differently in each of the counties.
 In general, the rates are most volatile in the City and County of Honolulu.
 Maui and Kaua'i have similar profiles and are typically less crowded than O'ahu.
 Hawai'i County has been the least volatile market.
 The pattern of change in crowding and doubling-up is generally the same as other counties, but the rate of change is always smaller than for the other counties.

 Hawai'i's crowding rate, as measured by national standards, is always among the highest.
 For 2015, Hawai'i was ranked first in crowding for owner-occupied units (6.4%) and second for renter-occupied units (12.3%).8 f.
-Age and Condition of Units9 a.
-Based on more than one person per room for 1992-2011, then 2 persons per bedroom for 2016.
+Age and Condition of Units9

 Housing planners must take into consideration both the age and overall condition of units in the residential housing stock.
-As compared to other b.
-More than one family group in a single housing unit (See Glossary).
+As compared to other cities in the United States, Hawai'i's housing stock is relatively young and in good condition overall, suggesting that housing planning should focus on matters other than the age and condition of existing residential units.